Pete the Cat

 Widely considered the most successful American playwright of the 20th century, Neil Simon helped define American comedy on the Broadway stage.
 In his much beloved Barefoot in the Park, newlyweds Corie and Paul have barely returned from their honeymoon only to have their relationship put to the test by their problem-filled NYC apartment.
 Free-spirited Corie wants Paul to be more spontaneous and do things like run “barefoot in the park,” and Paul just wants to get a good night’s sleep.
 This heartfelt comedy highlights the ins and outs of two very different people learning to communicate, compromise, and meet each other where they are.

-Student matinee: Thurs, 12/8 at 10:30 am (Recommended for Upper Elementary, Middle and High School)
+Student matinee: Tuesday, 12/8 at 10:30 am (Recommended for Upper Elementary, Middle and High School)

 When Joseph starts having vivid visions of the future, his jealous brothers turn against him.
 But when the rockstar Pharaoh hears of Joseph’s gift, he’s sent on a journey that celebrates imagination, perseverance, and the power of believing in one’s unique gifts.
-Created by musical theatre legends Andrew LLoyd Webber and Tim Rice, Joseph and the Amazing Technicolor Dreamcoat is an iconic and beloved musical hit, re-imagined for the Arvada Center’s 50th anniversary.
+Created by musical theatre legends Andrew Lloyd Webber and Tim Rice, Joseph and the Amazing Technicolor Dreamcoat is an iconic and beloved musical hit, re-imagined for the Arvada Center’s 50th anniversary.

 Student matinees: Thurs, 3/11 10:30 am (Recommended for High School+)